 Who We Help

-Physical therapy at Princeton Health Care Center is only one facet of a multi-disciplinary approach to well-being.
+West Virginia physical therapy at Princeton Health Care Center is only one facet of a multi-disciplinary approach to well-being.
 We complement our PT services with occupational and speech therapy, social services, and so much more.
 While it can be challenging to face the things aging and illness can do to our bodies, these are not challenges you need to face alone; our staff will be beside you every step of the way.

 Physical Therapy at Princeton Health Care Center